Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Results

-The best performance for training the encoder is consistently achieved using real spectra, with 1.2-5.3 times improvement over results obtained with synthetic spectra.
-For synthetic spectra, unsupervised learning performs the best, whereas supervised learning performs significantly worse with a reduced PGStat 6.7 times greater.
+Table~\ref{tab:training_comparison} shows the median reduced PGStat of five runs trained for 100 epochs.
+The best performance for training the encoder is consistently achieved using real spectra, with an improvement factor of 1.2-5.3 over results obtained with synthetic spectra.
+For synthetic spectra, unsupervised learning performs the best, whereas supervised learning performs significantly worse by a factor of 6.7.
 When using real spectra, the three approaches are more consistent, with semi-supervised learning achieving the best reduced PGStat and supervised learning performing the worst by a factor of 1.9.

 For the rest of the report, we will use the encoder trained for 200 epochs on real data using semi-supervised learning.
 The final MSE for the reconstruction and latent space is $1.45\times 10^{-3}$, and the reduced PGStat is 62.7.